 For two whole days – the next day was a rest day – Indian cricket dared to dream.
 Outside Lord’s, children were imitating Nissar’s run-up and action, said historian Ramachandra Guha.

-“It is ironical that India – a land known for great spin pairs and batting pairs like Bedi-Prasanna and Sachin-Dravid – had a pace duo as its first world-conquering partnership,” Guha said.
+“It is ironical that India – a land known for great spin pairs and batting pairs like Bedi-Prasanna and Sachin-Dravid – had a pace duo as its first world-conquering partnership,” Guha told The Indian Express.

 “Vijay Merchant and Nissar would be the only two players from the pre-War years who can lay claim to be part of an all-time India team,” he said.